 - Builder’s license and insurance

-- There are times we need arborist report and/or Landscape architect which might cost $1,200 to $3,500
+- There are times we need an arborist report and/or Landscape architect

-When you are looking for a design package, compare the field prices, and check what each company has included in their services offer.
-Many companies will quote low initially, and then later keep adding on fees, exceeding the original quote by far.
+When looking for a design package, compare the field prices, and check what each company has included in their services offer.
+Many companies will quote low initially and then later keep adding fees, exceeding the original quote by far.
 What you want is a company that includes all services in their estimates transparently.